SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/05-merge-sort.md

 ## Example

+The `mergeSort` method takes an integer array (arr) as a parameter and sorts it using the merge sort algorithm.

 ```java

 public class MergeSort {
     public static void mergeSort(int[] arr) {
         if (arr == null || arr.length <= 1) {